SAP/abap-to-json/docs/faq.md

 If you still need to serialize everything, you may split the data into chunks and give them to the serializer one by one.
 Then, deserialize all fragments into the same data object for merging.

 ## Encoding of Unicode characters (for example, Chinese)
 The serializer does not do any explicit character encoding; this is done by ABAP.
 Normally, ABAP works with UTF-16, a 2-byte Unicode encoding that can represent any character (also Chinese).
 That is why you see Chinese characters in the debugger.
-Later on, after serializing in JSON (you may also check in debugger JSON and see that Chinese characters are still in), you pass the JSON string further, maybe as a REST response.
+Later on, after serializing in JSON (you may also check in the debugger JSON and see that Chinese characters are still in), you pass the JSON string further, maybe as a REST response.
 And there is, probably, converted into UTF8 encoding, which is a multibyte encoding, where some characters (Latin) are encoded with one byte and some (Chinese, Russian, etc.) as multibyte.
-Then the viewer of such UTF8 text shall be able to interpret and display them properly.
+Then the viewer of such UTF-8 text shall be able to interpret and display it properly.
 If you do not see characters as expected in your viewer tool, then, probably, nothing is corrupt and the receiver will get them fine.
-It is just an issue of the viewer that does not recognize UTF8, or probably, lost an encoding ID interpreted wrong.
+It is just an issue of the viewer that does not recognize UTF-8, or has probably lost an encoding ID interpreted wrong.

 ## Incompatible change for initial date/time fields serializing with PL16
 First of all, I would agree that this is an incompatible change, and I am asking you to excuse me for your efforts.
 It was an intentional change, and I was aware that someone could already rely on the current behavior and may have issues.

 The reason for this change of default was a customer complaint regarding the handling of initial date-time values, which are not 0000-00-00 or 00:00:00.
-In general, 0000-00-00 is an invalid date, 00:00:00 is valid, but how to understand that it is an initial but not explicit midnight?
+In general, 0000-00-00 is an invalid date, 00:00:00 is valid, but how to understand that it is an initial but not an explicit midnight?

 Because of that, I have decided not to render initial values for date/time and give a receiver a way to understand that it is initial and has its default/initial processing.
 I know that it is incompatible, but I want a default behavior to be the best and most common choice, even with the cost of modification of the consumer code that relies on the old behavior :/.